Doctorate Degree Instructors

 Nathan Walter, Keyboard, Drums, bass, guitar & cello instructor

 Nathan Walter teaches keyboard, guitar, bass, cello and drums at Conservatory of the Ozarks.
 Mr. Walter’s students love his gentle but passionate approach to teaching music.
 Students of all ages enjoy Nathan’s enthusiasm and authenticity as a music teacher.
+Those who take piano lessons, drum lessons or guitar lessons with Mr. Walter appreciate his calm, reassuring demeanor during lessons.

 Growing up in a musical household, Nathan Walter first started experimenting with sound around age three while seated at a Fender Rhodes electric piano and an analog synthesizer.
 As an adult, Nathan went on to pursue a Bachelor of Music degree in college.
 Nathan plays bass, cello, guitars, keyboards, piano, and drums, and considers himself a lifelong student of Bach, John Coltrane and Pythagoras.